Accurate, robust, reliable data and evidence

 A powerful combination of information collected in the field, data derived from satellites and additional geospatial datasets distributed on a range of online platforms that enable innovative research, greater understanding and more effective decision making.

 Geographic Information Systems (GIS) is the collection, display and analysis of geographic data.
-We bring together all the constituent parts, resulting in innovative and often ground breaking solutions for our clients.
+Alcis brings together all the constituent parts to provide our clients with innovative and often ground breaking solutions.

 We enable evidence-based decision making through collecting, analysing and presenting data in an engaging and interactive way.

 Understanding what and where change is occurring on the ground, when you are denied access to those places is a common problem during humanitarian and complex development interventions.
 Rumours, ill informed judgement, opinion and biases can influence the design and delivery of activity.

 We use commercial satellite imagery to understand what, when and where events on the ground have taken place.
 We identify and quantify objects without having to go to the location on the ground to see them.